-- 1. Due: 8/27 Academic Expectations Quiz - Before the second class, you will need to login to Canvas, read a copy of the Academic Expectations worksheet, and complete the short quiz.
+- 1. Due: 8/28 Academic Expectations Quiz - Before the second class, you will need to login to Canvas, read a copy of the Academic Expectations worksheet, and complete the short quiz.
 (9 points) - 2.
-Due: 8/29 About Me Assignment Complete the About Me assignment as directed by instructor.
+Due: 9/4 About Me Assignment Complete the About Me assignment as directed by instructor.
 (9 points) - 3.
-Due: 9/5 Calendar Assignment Read through all of your semester syllabi and place your due dates into a planner or calendar for the entire semester.
+Due: 9/11 Calendar Assignment - Read through all of your semester syllabi and place your due dates into your iPad calendar, a planner or another electronic/printed calendar for the entire semester.
 Bring completed to class and show your Peer Instructor.
 (9 points) - 4.
-Due: 9/12 Academic Integrity Quiz - Complete the Academic Integrity Quiz.
+Due: 9/16 Academic Integrity Quiz - Complete the Academic Integrity Quiz.
 (Will be downloaded to your Canvas shell).
 (9 points) - 5.
-Due: 10/10 Unconscious Bias Packet Complete the related homework assignment.
+Due: 10/9 Unconscious Bias Packet - Complete the related homework assignment.
 The packet will be available either on Canvas or handed out in class on a later date.
+Alternatively, draw your identity on your iPad.
+Combine different drawings, symbols, etc. Then present it in front of the class (1-3 minutes).
 (9 points)

-Due: 10/3 In-class Presentation (45 points)
+Due: 10/16 In-class Presentation (45 points)